massimocaprinali/cloud-foundry-public/liberty-autoConfig.md

 * [ElephantSQL](/docs/ElephantSQL)
 * [{{site.data.keyword.ssoshort}}](/docs/appid?topic=appid-cd-sso)

-The Compose services can be either container managed or application managed.
+The Compose services can be either container managed or app managed.
 By default, the Liberty buildpack assumes that these services are container managed, and automatically configures them.
-If you want the application to manage the service, you can opt-out of automatic configuration for the service by setting the `services_autoconfig_excludes` environment variable.
+If you want the app to manage the service, you can opt-out of automatic configuration for the service by setting the `services_autoconfig_excludes` environment variable.
 For more information, see [Opting out of service auto-configuration](#opting_out).

 ## Installation of Liberty features and client access code
 {: #installation_of_liberty_features}